Anaalu7/Anaalu7/README.md

 <!--
 **Anaalu7/Anaalu7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+# 👋 Hello!
+Welcome to my Github profile.
+## My name is Ana Luiza and my nickname is "Analu"!

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on Web Development intern at the Senado Federal through APEX Oracle, where I work with Oracle Database and the PL/SQL language.

 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...